BenRogersWPG/WebSearch/README.md

 ## Waiting on API Updates ⌛

-- Enable extension to run on all UI elements (currently only works on Text Editor UI)
 - Add dynamic sub context menu to right click menu containing all search engines

 ## Requirements 📦